-- At Year 10 you need to complete at least one science elective.
+- · At Year 10 you need to complete at least one science elective.
 If you intend to go on to VCE Sciences, the study of at least two units is recommended. - You will be required to select more than 5 electives.

-Your lower choices will only be used if your higher preferences are unavailable.

-- Note: Language Acquistion should be listed in 1 or 2 below if chosen.
+Please rank these according to your preference.
+Your lower choices will only be used if your higher preferences are unavailable. - Language Acquistion should be listed in 1 or 2 below if chosen. - · Each elective subject runs for one semester. - A language will run for two semesters and will take up two elective spaces.

-Mathematics

-Foundation

-10 Mathematics

-10/10A Mathematics

-Electives Reserve Electives

-1 (Science) 1 (Science)

-2 2

-3 3

-4 4

-5

-VCE Subject Selection

-VCE Subject Selection

-Note: Entry into VCE subjects at Year 10 is subject to meeting eligibili and will only be possible where blockings and class sizes permit. ty requirements

-I am interested in studying the following accelerated VCE Subject in 2025:

-1

-2